 Delhi is a city and union territory of India and contains New Delhi, which is the capital of India.
 Delhi has been the center of Indian politics for thousands of years.
 And because of its history and royal lineage, it has got that old charm which never fails to amaze.

 Delhi is full of amazing historical monuments and has always been a popular destination for tourists from around the world.
-We will cover all the 10 most popular Delhi places to visit in 2020.
+We will cover the 10 places to visit in Delhi in 2021.

 If you wish to visit the northern region of India – it is most probable that you will take a flight to Delhi to reach India and start your tour from there.
 So, Delhi will be the first city you would want to explore on your expedition to India.